noahehall/multicloud/opensource/apache/tinkerpop.md

 // processed in a round robin fashion in cases where there are more elements that modulators specified
 // ^ e.g. if path() returns [el1, el2, el3] and you only specify 1 by(), its executed for each
-// ^ use a by modulator with no param if the element is not a vertex/edge by() // for each element returned, extract this prop/run this fn from() to() with() // e.g. with(WithOptions.tokens,WithOptions.labels, WithOptions.ids) path() // get a summary of the path walked; more expensive (memory, cpu) than select + as
+// ^ use a by modulator with no param if the element is not a vertex/edge store() // same as AS, but works with sideEffect? dunno find it in the apache docs aggregate() // same as AS, but tracks the results of some traversal in a temporary variable by() // for each element returned, extract this prop/run this fn from() to() with() // e.g. with(WithOptions.tokens,WithOptions.labels, WithOptions.ids) path() // get a summary of the path walked; more expensive (memory, cpu) than select + as simplePath() // shortest + unique path between two entities;
 // execute steps based on the current state of a traversal
 // ^ this is an extremely important concept to master local() // e.g. calculate the count before taking the avg local(out('edges').count()).mean()

 ////////////////// CRUD: READ
 values() // for 0/more keys, e.g. values('a', 'b', ...)
-// valueMap(true): return ID an label of element; should use the with modulator starting from 3.4
+// valueMap(true): return ID an label of element; prefer the WITH modulator starting from 3.4
 // ^ e.g. valueMap().with(WithOptions.tokens)
 valueMap() // all/specific properties as an array of key=[value] pairs; value is always an array
 // vertices: returns id + label and the first value in a list as a primitive for each property